 The Lalita Ghat

-Lalita Ghat is situated between Manikarnika Ghat in north and Meer Ghat in south.
+Lalita Ghat is situated between Manikarnika Ghat in north and Meer Ghat in the south.
 Lalita Ghat is one of the few Ghats of Varanasi which is named after Goddess.
 Lalita Ghat is named after the Goddess Lalita who is also known as Tripura Sundari and she is one of the ten Goddesses of Hindu belief.
 The Ghat also has a well known Shiva Lingam called Ganga Kesava and hosts the shrines of Gangatitya, Kasi Devi, Lalita Devi.
 One can see a temple built at the top of Ghat commonly known as Nepali Temple which was built by the King of Nepal in the year 1841.
-Locals say that the Shiva Lingam at Lailta Ghat is exact replica of Shiva Linga present in the famous Pashupathinath Temple of Kathmandu.
+Locals say that the Shiva Lingam at Lalita Ghat is an exact replica of Shiva Linga present in the famous Pashupatinath Temple of Kathmandu.

 The Dashashwamedh Ghat

 The Dashashwamedh Ghat is one of the oldest, important and busiest Ghats of Varanasi.
-The Ghat is situated close to Kashi Vishwanath Temple and everyday after sunset Ganga Aarti is performed here by 11 priests.
-The name of Ghat is derived from form (Das-Asvamedha) and according to Hindu Mythology Lord Brahma sacrificed ten horses at this Ghat.
+The Ghat is situated close to Kashi Vishwanath Temple and every day after sunset Ganga Aarti is performed here by 11 priests.
+The name of Ghat is derived from form (Das-Asvamedha) and according to Hindu Mythology, Lord Brahma sacrificed ten horses at this Ghat.
 Dashashwamedha Ghat has temples of Sulatankesvara, Brahmesvara, Varahesvara, Abhaya Vinayaka and Goddess Ganga.

 Dr. Rajendra Prasad Ghat

-Dr. Rajendra Prasad Ghat was the northern extension of Dashashwamedh Ghat and in the year 1979 the Ghat was named as Rajendra Prasad Ghat to honor the first president of India.
-Until late nineteenth century the Ghat has a stone statue of horse witnessing the “ten-horse sacrifice” performed by Lord Brahma.
+Dr. Rajendra Prasad Ghat was the northern extension of Dashashwamedh Ghat and in the year 1979, the Ghat was named as Rajendra Prasad Ghat to honor the first president of India.
+Until late nineteenth century, the Ghat has a stone statue of horse witnessing the “ten-horse sacrifice” performed by Lord Brahma.
 Once it was renamed it was made pucca by the Municipal Corporation of Varanasi and the statue of Horse was shifted to Sankat Mochan Temple.

 The Ahilyabai Ghat

 The Ahilyabai Ghat was constructed in the year 1778 honoring the Queen Ahilyabai Holkar of Indore.
-Initially the Ghat was known as Kevelyagiri Ghat.
+Initially, the Ghat was known as Kevelyagiri Ghat.
 Ahilyabai Holkar contributed to Hinduism by rebuilding the temples and structures destroyed by Muslim Invaders like Kashi Vishwanath Temple.
 She also commissioned the reconstruction of various Ghats of Varanasi and therefore Ahilyabai Ghat was constructed to honor her.